Usage Note 12961: Changing the maximum number of rows and columns displayed in a table before scrolling is enabled SASĀ® Web Report Studio report

 com.sas.apps.citation.util.userpreferences.viewReportMaxCols

-Note: Property names that are more than 60 characters will only display up to 60 characters when you reopen the Advanced tab.
+Note: Property names that are more than 60 characters display only up to 60 characters when you reopen the Advanced tab.
 For example, com.sas.apps.citation.util.userpreferences.absoluteMaxVisibleCols displays as com.sas.apps.citation.util.userpreferences.absoluteMaxVisibl However, the property setting is still applied.

 Operating System and Release Information